-- The Census is a statutory survey and under Section 26 of the Statistics Act, 1993, participation is compulsory. - Participation in the LFS is voluntary. - The recording of births and deaths is compulsory, the Vital Statistics unit are provided with registered births and deaths by the General Register Office (GRO).
+- The Census is a statutory survey and under Section 26 of the Statistics Act, 1993, participation is compulsory. - Participation in the LFS is voluntary for respondents but collection is mandatory. - The recording of births and deaths is compulsory, the Vital Statistics unit are provided with registered births and deaths by the General Register Office (GRO).